tommi00/udp-control-relay-arduino/README.md

 # udp-control-relay-arduino
-- network controlled relay (udp) with shield for arduino
+Network controlled relay (udp) with shield for arduino

 Code to control via network (via UDP protocol) a relay connected to an Arduino Uno, which mounts an ethernet shield.